 In certain situations, we can collect and process your data with your explicit consent.

 - For example, when you first join Umbrella Accountants LLP (including CloudAccountant) our Marketing Team will send you an email asking what your preferences are to receive emails from us.
 You’ll have the opportunity to tick a box to ask to receive email newsletters or information about new products and services.

 - For example, when you join CloudAccountant or Umbrella Accountants you may wish to include third party software add-ons to your accountancy solution such as ReceiptBank or Dear.

-- For example, if you’re a limited contractor joining Umbrella Accountants, you may wish to give consent to us to pass your personal data to Kingsbridge Contractor Insurance to contact you or CashPlus to set up a bank account.
+- For example, if you’re a limited contractor joining Umbrella Accountants, you may wish to give consent to us to pass your personal data to Kingsbridge Contractor Insurance or Caunce O’Hara to contact you reagarding insurance or CashPlus or Tide to set up a bank account.

 - Some of our CloudAccountant customers require external tax advisors or EU VAT specialists and we’ll work with them, with your consent, to provide you with the best possible service.

 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with your service.